UAE: COP28 in Dubai makes history, agrees on loss and damage fund on day 1

+World could witness an average annual increase in GDP of 1.5% by 2050 under the 1.5°C pathway compliant with the Paris Agreement

-History was made in Dubai on Thursday at COP28 when the a loss and damage fund for the vulnerable countries was agreed on the first day of the UN climate conference with UAE and Germany contributing $100 million each.
+History was made in Dubai on Thursday at COP28 when the loss and damage fund for the vulnerable countries was agreed on the first day of the UN climate conference with a total commitment of over $420 million.

+The UAE and Germany took the lead contributing $100 million each to the fund.

 “We’ve delivered history today.
 The first time a decision has been adopted on day 1 of any COP.
-And the speed in which we have done so is also historic.
+And the speed at which we have done so is also historic.
 Getting this done demonstrates the hard work of so many, particularly members of the transitional committee who worked tirelessly to get us to this point.
 This is evidence that we can deliver.
-COP28 can deliver.
-And colleagues, this now sets a clear ambition for us to deliver a comprehensive GST decision over the next 12 days,” said Dr Sultan Al Jaber, president, COP28.
+COP28 can deliver,” said Dr Sultan Al Jaber, president, COP28.

-“The UAE is committing $100 million to Loss and Damage, an important milestone in delivering for vulnerable communities and building resilience for people suffering the devastating impacts of climate change,” COP28 announced on Thursday.

-Ghiwa Nakat, executive director of Greenpeace Mena, welcomed the agreement on the loss and damage fund as a vital first step towards ensuring communities get the support they desperately need.
+He said that the threshold today was to establish and operationalise a $200 million fund.
+“We reached north of $420 million and over the next couple of days, many more pledges are going to be made.
+I thank Germany, the UK, the EU, the US and Japan for their pledges earlier today,” he said.

 Stay tuned to Khaleej Times for the latest on COP28.